Family: UK teen who joined Islamic State has baby in Syria

 The family of a British teenager who ran away to join the Islamic State group and now wants to return to the UK said Sunday she has given birth to a baby boy.

 The family's lawyer said 19-year-old Shamima Begum and the baby are in good health.
-In a recent interview with The Times newspaper, Begum said she had previously lost two babies to illness and malnutrition.
+In a recent interview with the Times newspaper, Begum said she had previously lost two babies to illness and malnutrition.

-Begum was one of a group of schoolgirls from London's Bethnal Green neighborhood who went to Syria to marry IS fighters in 2015 at a time when the group's online recruitment program lured many impressionable young people to its self-proclaimed caliphate.
+Begum was one of a group of schoolgirls from London's Bethnal Green neighborhood who went to Syria to marry Isis fighters in 2015 at a time when the group's online recruitment programme lured many impressionable young people to its self-proclaimed caliphate.

 Speaking to Britain's Sky News from Syria, where she has been living in a refugee camp, Begum said she didn't know what she was getting into when she left and wants to bring her baby back to Britain with her.